zetavg/chromium-website/site/blink/launching-features/index.md

 #### Step 1: Incubating: Write up use cases and scenarios in an explainer {:#start-incubating}

-Proceed to the "Start Incubating" stage in Chrome Status.
+Proceed to the "Start Incubating" stage in ChromeStatus.

 Write up the use cases and scenarios for the feature in an [explainer](https://tag.w3.org/explainers/), which is typically written in